 Detail (RCD) records.

-Upgrade guide at for information on using Unified CCE Web Setup to
+guide for information on using Unified CCE Web Setup to modify the Database

 HDS is installed.

 External applications, as referenced in the SRND.
 These include:

 logger database retention period is 30 days (1 month) of historical summary

 data and 14 days (two weeks) of call detail data.

 no need for extended retention on the logger when you are using an external